Jasper Abraham murder case: Trial of Abraham

 Henderson, who was an experienced surgeon and well respected by the police, described that he found deep internal bruising on Kitosh's body and described the wounds to the man's buttocks as of a severity he had never seen.
-He also noted Kitossh had not eaten in the 20 hours before his death.
+He also noted Kitosh had not eaten in the 20 hours before his death.
 Henderson stated that the injuries inflicted were capable of causing death and, in his opinion, had caused the death, potentially by shock.

 The defence counsel called two local general practitioners to provide medical evidence, Arthur John Jex-Blake and Gerald Victor Wright Anderson.
 The GPs gave the opinion that the wounds to Kitosh had been caused during the transfer of his body to Molo.
 They also thought that Kitosh had been weakened by hunger and had therefore succumbed to his injuries sooner than Abraham could have predicted.
-They additionally argued that "the native’s state of mind" should be considered as contributing to his death, arguing that he had "lost the will to live".
+They additionally argued that "the native's state of mind" should be considered as contributing to his death, arguing that he had "lost the will to live".
 The GPs asserted that Africans could die of their own accord if they wished to do so and the death should be thought of as a kind of suicide.
 Henderson argued against these points noting that, having carried out more than 100 post-mortems, he had never seen a death caused by the deceased's "will to die" alone.
 Sheridan noted that the GPs had not examined Kitosh's body and while "Henderson has completed hundreds of post-mortem examinations on Africans, Blake and Anderson not one between them".

 The jury convicted Abraham of grievous hurt.
-In passing sentence Sheridan noted that "this case is more particularly serious having regard to the previous cases of Watts, Hawkins and Harries" despite this Sheridan gave the minimum possible sentence for the offence, two years imprisonment.
-Abraham's three African employees were found guilty of hurt but judged to be on a technicality as they had been following Abraham's orders.
-The men were each sentenced to one days imprisonment and, having served two months in remand, were immediately released.
+In passing sentence Sheridan noted that "this case is more particularly serious having regard to the previous cases of Watts, Hawkins and Harries".
+Despite this, Sheridan gave the minimum possible sentence for the offence, two years' imprisonment.
+Abraham's three African employees were found guilty of simple hurt but this was judged to be on a technicality as they had been following Abraham's orders.
+The men were each sentenced to one day's imprisonment and, having served two months in remand, were immediately released.